Inferring the origin of an epidemic with a dynamic message-passing algorithm: Introduction

-The dynamic message-passing (DMP) algorithm that we use in order to estimate the probability of a given node to be in a given state is interesting in itself.
-A precursor appeared in~\cite{KarrerNewman10b} in a form averaged over initial conditions, which does not lend itself to algorithmic use.
+A precursor of DMP equations appeared in~\cite{KarrerNewman10b} in a form averaged over initial conditions, which does not lend itself to algorithmic use.
 Here we derive and use the DMP on a given network for given initial conditions.
 If averaged also over the graph ensemble, it can be used to obtain the asymptotically exact dynamic equations of~\cite{Volz08,Miller11} for SIR, or those of~\cite{OhtaSasa10} for avalanches in the random field Ising model.
-Note that although DMP bares some similarity with the standard belief propagation (BP) method~\cite{YedidiaFreeman03,MezardMontanari07}, it is crucially different from BP in several aspects: it is not derived from a Boltzmann-like probability distribution, and it does not need to be iterated till convergence, instead the iteration time corresponds directly to the real time in the associated SIR dynamics.
-A nice property that DMP shares with BP is that it is exact if the contact network is a tree.
+Note that although DMP bares some similarity with BP, it is crucially different in several aspects: it is not directly derived from a Boltzmann-like probability distribution, and it does not need to be iterated until convergence; instead the iteration time corresponds directly to the real time in the associated SIR dynamics.
+A nice property that DMP shares with BP is that it gives exact results if the contact network is a tree.
 We use it here as an approximation for loopy-but-sparse contact networks in the same way that BP is commonly used with success in equilibrium studies of such networks.

 We test our algorithm on synthetic spreading data and show that it performs better than existing approaches (except for a special region of parameters where the Jordan center is on average better).
-The algorithm is very robust, for instance it remains efficient even in the case where the states of only a fraction of nodes in the network is observed.
+The algorithm is very robust, for instance it remains efficient even in the case where the states of only a fraction of nodes in the network are observed.
 From our tests we also identify a range of parameters for which the estimation of the origin of epidemic spreading is relatively easy, and a region where this problem is hard.
 Hence, our dataset can also serve as a test-bed for new approaches.